Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 To begin, a new conversion action must be created within the Google Ads account.

-1. Log in to the Google Ads account.
+1. Sign in to your Google Ads account.

 Types of Conversion Actions and Their GTM Compatibility